flowsydev/flowsy-net-repository-core/README.md

 # Flowsy Repository Core

-Basic abstractions for creating entity repositories which main goal is to define the behavior of each final implementation, no matter what the underlying database technology (SQL, Documental, etc).
+Basic abstractions for creating entity repositories which main goal is to define the behavior expected from each final implementation, no matter what the underlying database technology (SQL, Documental, etc).

+## Concepts
+When developing applications, we need to create models of the objects and concepts from the real world.
+Our models depict the names, attributes and relationships between those objects.
+From an abstract point of view, we will say that every object in our model is an entity which will be stored in a repository, from where it can be fetched when needed.

+## Naming Conventions
+As we will see, it is of great importance to define naming conventions for classes and properties, and stick to them within development teams, so classes implementing interfaces from this package can be built in a consistent way and provide ease of use to the final user.

 ## IEntity
-Interface for objects used as entities for a given repository.
+Interface that shall be implemented by classes used as entities handled by a given repository.

 ## IEntityTranslation
-Interface for objects used as the translation for a given entity.
+Interface that shall be implemented by classes used as the translation for a given entity.
 Intended for applications with multi-lingual support.
 ```csharp
 // Entity